-How to use Best Hypnosis scripts
+How to understand Best Hypnosis scripts

 Codes and structure used in these scripts

 Best Hypnosis Scripts follow a precise way of showing how each line works.

 Each line is laid out in four columns.
 For example, one line of a script might read:

 |Capability||Because you have the right and the ability and the permission to change those things...||>||Cover all|